 Marine Science Sites and Facilities

 The main UCSC campus is spectacularly located at the foot of the Santa Cruz Mountains overlooking Monterey Bay, the country's largest National Marine Sanctuary and one of the world's most diverse marine ecosystems.
-Our coastal campus is on a seaside bluff a short distance from the main campus and houses Long Marine Laboratory, including the Center for Ocean Health and Seymour Marine Discovery Center.
+Our Coastal Science Campus, located on a seaside bluff a short distance from the main campus, is the site of Long Marine Laboratory and other facilities.
 It is a major hub for research, teaching, and outreach.

 Long Marine Laboratory is world renowned for innovative research in marine mammal physiology and ecology, marine invertebrate ecology, and marine toxicology.
 The research conducted at Long Marine Lab depends on a seawater system capable of delivering 1,000 gallons per minute of high-quality filtered seawater.